-Since Hooten joined the Bearkat staff in July 2004, SHSU men's basketball has earned Southland Conference tournament berths each year, won three West Division titles and finished among the top three teams in the league standings seven times.
+Since Hooten joined the Bearkat staff in July 2004, SHSU men's basketball has earned Southland Conference tournament berths each year, won three West Division titles and finished among the top three teams in the league standings eight times.

 In his first season as Bearkat head coach in 2011, Hooten directed the Bearkats to their third consecutive Southland Conference West Division championship and the program's seventh consecutive winning season.
 The Bearkats' 18 wins represented the most victories by a first-year head coach in the program's NCAA Division I history.